 Buying a mirror might seem like an easy purchase…how hard can that be?
 After all, it’s just a mirror, right?
 But that’s clearly not the case.
 You will be viewing yourself in ‘the’ mirror day in and day out, so it had better be up-to-the-mark.
 Anything less would only make you want to get yourself a new one and in turn, incur additional expense.
 Thus, there are several factors that you need to take into account before buying a mirror that will help you make an informed decision.

 Size and Shape

-Depending on how well lit your bathroom is and where the mirror will be hung, one might want to think about getting a lit mirror.
-Because bathroom mirrors tend to be used for shaving and putting on make up, good lighting is essential.
-There is a variety of lit mirrors available, and LED mirrors make a good choice.
-LED lit mirrors have good visual lighting as well as being low energy, they have bulbs that are long-lasting too.
+Depending on how well lit your bathroom is and where the mirror will be hung, one might want to think about getting an illuminated mirror.
+As bathroom mirrors is mostly used for shaving and putting on make-up, good lighting is essential.
+There are a variety of illuminated mirrors available, and LED mirrors are a good, economical choice.
+LED lit mirrors offer good visual lighting and besides being low energy, they have bulbs that are long-lasting too.
 LED lights are slow-burning and last longer than ordinary lights while offering the same amount of illumination if not more, leading to considerable cost and energy saving.

-Using a bathroom mirror for putting on make up, for example, can mean that it is a nice idea to have extra magnification in the mirror so one can see better.
+Using a bathroom mirror for putting on make-up or shaving, for example, can mean that it is a nice idea to have extra magnification in the mirror so you can see yourself better.
 This is done by adding a small panel to a larger mirror, so you do not have to strain your eyes or wear glasses while you shave or apply cosmetics.
 These mirrors give you a chance to inspect yourself closely so that any personal care activity or an act of grooming that requires precision and enhanced viewing can be undertaken easily and without so much as a fuss.